Do you manage to get a good night photo?.

 It can become the good the bad and the ugly when you take your camera out at night.
 Trying to get a good night photo is not easy, Some may choose just to enjoy the evening without their camera and that I can totally understand.
 My success at night photography is 50-50.
 That is probably because I have not learnt the skill needed for total success.
 In fact, I have been known to fry a camera trying to capture night images of the moon before.

 Last night I almost fried two cameras.
 The experts out there would be rolling their eyeballs back about now but I have always been a little impulsive.
+If I was not impulsive this blog would never have come about.
 Out of 5 photos last night I gained one ok image.

 Here is another Moon image taken a few months ago.
 Sort of unreal and not showing the Moon craters, just a big white ball in the sky.The clouds look sort of cool though.